UK Democracy Fund

 Increasing participation of everyone in our elections: Making an effort to raise the turnout of low-propensity voters to improve fairness in our democracy.

-• Those who move house frequently, private renters and the vulnerably housed.
+• Those who move house frequently, private renters and the vulnerably housed; and

 • Those with lower incomes, particularly those without educational qualifications.